 Automate your savings

-As a bonus, if you use your Chime card to make purchases, Chime will round up each purchase you make to the nearest dollar, and transfer the roundup amount from your Spending Account to your Savings Account.
+As a bonus, if you use your Chime card to make purchases, Chime will round up each purchase you make to the nearest dollar, and transfer the roundup amount from your Checking Account to your Savings Account².

 Get aggressive with paying off debt